douglasg14b/BetterConsoleTables/README.md

 ## You mentioned performance?

 Yes!
 Yes I did.
 I wrote this to not just be configurable, but also performance friendly.
-I meausre it's performance in ticks (10,000 ticks/millisecond), not milliseconds.
+I measure it's performance in ticks (10,000 ticks/millisecond).

 Generating a default table in the same manner as seen in the first example takes approximately 1900 ticks (19,000 nanoseconds), or 0.19 milliseconds.
 I'm happy with this number, considering it's an order of magnitude faster than other libraries.